MisterAbyss/MisterAbyss/README.md

 - ☆.That being said... hello!!
 My name is Judas :3, call me whatever my pony name is too!!!
 Or by my kin/irl names.☆
 - ☆.Please do not friend me if you are under 16, it makes me uncomfortable <:(!!!
   Exceptions are for the people I'm already friends with or close to.☆
-- ☆.I am very very taken and in love with my boyfriend!!!
-I will not reciprocate romantic advances or flirting intentionally, anything I say or do is platonic!!!
-Do no approach me with the intent to kin date!!!
-I don't want you lil bro!!!!.☆
 - ☆.This guy right here *points to me* has chronic pain and a bunch of other silly stuff (it's not silly) going on, so I may be inactive depending on how I feel!
 My mood may also change depending on this so please be patient!!!.☆
 - ☆.I don't really like people copying my ponies because I take a really long time making them, taking inspo from the colors and general design is A-OK, just not a 1 to 1 copy...☆